strapdata/elassandra-operator/docs/source/multi-dc.rst

 CoreDNS installation
 ....................

-GKE is provided with KubeDNS by default, which does not allows to configure host aliases required to run Cassandra Reaper with an AddressTranslator.
+GKE is provided with KubeDNS by default, which does not allows to configure host aliases required by our Kubernetes AddressTranslator.
 So we need to install CoreDNS configured to import custom configuration (see `CoreDNS import plugin <https://coredns.io/plugins/import/>`_), and configure KubeDNS stub domains to forward to CoreDNS.